Randy Arozarena Player Props: Rays vs. Orioles

-The Tampa Bay Rays and Randy Arozarena, who went 2-for-5 last time out, battle Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 6:35 PM ET.
+The Tampa Bay Rays, including Randy Arozarena and his .658 slugging percentage over his past 10 games, take on starting pitcher Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Wednesday at 6:35 PM ET.

-He had two hits (going 2-for-5) in his most recent game against the Yankees.
+In his last game he had a hitless performance (0-for-3) against the Orioles.

 Randy Arozarena Game Info & Props vs. the Orioles